PrefectHQ/prefect/docs/orchestration/concepts/api_keys.md

 ### Service Account API Keys

-Create API Keys restricted to a tenant by creating API Keys associated with Service Accounts in that tenant.
-These API Tokens have the same permissions as their Service Account.
+Users can generate API Keys for Service Accounts, which have permissions restricted to the tenant the Service Account belongs to.
+These keys will not inherit the full permissions of the user creating them.
 To create and manage your tenant's Service Accounts and their associated API keys, navigate to Team > Service Accounts.

 When creating an API key, you can configure the following attributes: